streamr-dev/core-api/grails-app/views/help/userGuide/markdown/streams.md

 When you click on the match, the stream module will be placed on the canvas.
 The events in the stream are now available at the output endpoints.
 In this case, we’ve got data fields for `TweetText`, `TweetID`, `UserName`, `UserTimeZone`, etc.

 You can next add processing modules and start creating intelligence on top of the real-time data that flows from the stream.
 Or you can first place other streams in the canvas and combine different data sources.
-See the chapter on [**Working with canvases**](#workingwithcanvases) for examples of what you can do.
+See the chapter on [services](#services) for examples of what you can do.

 <br style="clear:both;" />

-For now, we’ll just add a Table module to visualise the data.
+For now, we’ll just add a **Table** module to visualise the data.
 This is what we get:

 <g:img dir="images/user-guide" file="twitter-stream-on-canvas.png" class="img-responsive center-block" />